paulsinclair51/briteTest/README.md

 ## 12. Isolation

-Isolation controls how much separation BriteTest uses when running tests.
+Isolation controls how much separation is used when running tests.

 - **Same-thread execution** is the default and has the lowest overhead.
 - **Thread-isolated execution** keeps tests separated without switching to a